grandevr/hmmm/README.md

 ## Features
 - **Easy mod installation** - select a music.wad file and/or as many .patchwad mods as you want, and HMMM will install them for you.
 No more searching for hidden folders to paste your files into.
 - **One-click uninstall** - want to go back to vanilla?
 Just click a button.
 - **Switching mods** - installed a bunch of campaigns and want to be able to switch between them?
 Just double click another mod.
 HMMM will restore the vanilla state, and activate your new mod instead.
-HMMM will keep the others backed up for later.
+It will also keep the others backed up for later.
 - **Import and Export mod packages** - zip up however many mods you want, and other users will be able to import the whole pack in one click - with textures, sounds, and music in one file.
 - **Cross-platform** - works on Windows and Linux.
 You can install it from AUR if you use Arch btw.